 The National Science Teachers Association and the Children’s Book Council selected YUMBO GUMBO as one of the winning titles for their NSTA-CBC 2025 Best STEM Book list.
 Click here to find the full list of winning titles.

 And the State Library of Ohio, the Ohioana Library Association with the Ohio Center for the Book, and the Choose to Read Ohio Advisory Council selected OPENING THE ROAD for the 2025 Choose to Read Ohio (CTRO) book list.
 The CTRO booklist features 20 titles for all ages selected by Ohio teachers, librarians, and other advocates for readers and reading.
 It’s in great company!
-Click here for a pdf of the titles.
+Click here for a list of the titles.

 I am beyond thrilled to see that OPENING THE ROAD continues to reach readers with every honor and recognition.